Canada approves Pfizer-BioNTech Covid-19 vaccine - RFI

 Canada on Wednesday approved the Pfizer-BioNTech Covid-19 vaccine, days after Britain became the first country to greenlight and roll it out.

+"At last we have a reason to feel optimistic and excited about returning to the lives we led pre-Covid," Canadian deputy chief public health officer Howard Njoo told a news conference, adding that Ottawa was "bringing vaccines to Canadians earlier than hoped."

+Prime Minister Justin Trudeau in a tweet called the announcement good news, but warned: "It doesn't mean we can let our guards down" against the spread of the Covid-19 illness as a second wave forced several regions to reintroduce restrictions.

-"Today's authorization marks a critical milestone in our efforts to bring Covid-19 under control," the government's chief medical advisor Supriya Sharma told a news conference.
+The government's chief medical advisor Supriya Sharma said the authorization of the Pfizer-BioNTech shot "marks a critical milestone in our efforts to bring Covid-19 under control."

 The Pfizer-BioNTech vaccine had undergone a fast-tracked review while it was still in clinical trials, which concluded that it met "stringent safety, efficacy and quality requirements for use in Canada," said the country's health department, Health Canada.